 My files source unknown

-1 small seedless watermelon, cut into chunks
+- 1 small seedless watermelon, cut into chunks

-2 red onion, diced
+- 2 red onion, diced

-2 red bell pepper, diced
+- 2 red bell pepper, diced

-2 Jalapeno pepper, seeded and diced
+- 2 Jalapeno pepper, seeded and diced

-2 cucumber, peeled, seeded and diced
+- 2 cucumber, peeled, seeded and diced

-Salt and pepper to taste
+- Salt and pepper to taste

-Cayenne pepper to taste
+- Cayenne pepper to taste

-5 sliced green onions
+- 5 sliced green onions

 - Place the puréed watermelon in a large bowl.
 Add the onion, red pepper, cucumber to the puree.
 Mix to combine.
 Season with salt, pepper and cayenne and then refrigerate for at least 2 to 3 hours.

 Modified from epicurean.com

-2 cups fresh blueberries or sliced strawberries
+- 2 cups fresh blueberries or sliced strawberries

 Submitted by Anita Casrote Detroit MI

-2 tablespoons olive oil
+- 2 Tablespoons olive oil

-2 cups diced watermelon
+- 2 cups diced watermelon

-1 cup feta cheese, crumbled
+- 1 cup feta cheese, crumbled

-2 tablespoons minced green onions
+- 2 Tablespoons minced green onions

-2 tablespoon minced fresh parsley
+- 2 Tablespoon minced fresh parsley

-4 teaspoons balsamic vinegar, or to taste
+- 4 teaspoons balsamic vinegar, or to taste

-loaf of crusty Italian or French bread cut into 1/2 inch slices
+- Loaf of crusty Italian or French bread cut into ½-inch slices

-1 teaspoon minced garlic (1 clove)
+- 1 teaspoon minced garlic (1 clove)

-1/4 cup olive oil
+- ¼ cup olive oil

 - In a bowl combine the watermelon, feta, green onions, parsley vinegar, and salt and pepper to taste.
 Cover and cool for at least 20 minutes.

-- Place the bread, oil side up on a cookie sheet and cook 5 to7 minutes or until golden.
+- Place the bread, oil side up on a cookie sheet and cook 5 to 7 minutes or until golden.
 Remove immediately, do not overcook.
 Let cool to room temperature.

-To serve place the bread rounds on a serving plate and mound about a tablespoon of the watermelon mixture on top.
+- To serve: place the bread rounds on a serving plate and mound about a Tablespoon of the watermelon mixture on top.
 You can garnish with additional minced parsley

 My file source unknown

-12 1/2 thick triangles of seedless watermelon
+- 12 (½-inch-thick) triangles of seedless watermelon

 - 2 packages, taboule, prepared according to the package (I use vegetable broth)

-1 red bell pepper, minced
+- 1 red bell pepper, minced

-6 green onions sliced thin
+- 6 green onions sliced thin

 - 2 cans sliced water chestnuts; drained, chopped (you can substitute 3 or 4 stalks of celery, diced)

-- Salt and pepper to tasted
+- Salt and pepper to taste

 - 6 grilled boneless skinless chicken breasts or 12 thighs, chilled and sliced

-6 tablespoons ready-made raspberry vinaigrette salad dressing.
+- 6 Tablespoons ready-made raspberry vinaigrette salad dressing.

 - Place a watermelon slice on each of 6 plates.
 Spoon half of the taboule mixture over the slices.
 Place another slice of watermelon over the taboule.
 Spoon the remaining taboule over the top slices of watermelon and then place the sliced chicken on top.

 My files, source unknown

-WATERMELON WALNUT SALAD (pareve or dairy)
+Watermelon Walnut Salad (pareve or dairy)

-4 to 5 cups cubed or balled watermelon
+- 4 to 5 cups cubed or balled watermelon

 - 1 to 1½ cup sliced celery

 - 1 to 1½ cup seedless red grape cut in half

-1 to 1 1/2 cup chopped toasted walnuts (you can use pecans or almonds)
+- 1 to 1½ cup chopped toasted walnuts (you can use pecans or almonds)

-2/3 to 1cup mayonnaise or you can use yogurt or a combination of the two
+- 2/3 to 1 cup mayonnaise or you can use yogurt or a combination of the two

 - Salt to taste